Fire alarms go off in the Sybil B. Harrington Fine Arts Complex. Video by The Prairie Editor, Ashley Hendricks.

 Author Archive: Ashley Hendrick

-Ashley Hendrick is a senior majoring in Journalism at WTAMU.
-She's been a reporter at the Prairie for two semesters is now the Assistant Editor.
+Ashley Hendrick was a senior majoring in Journalism at WTAMU.
+She had been a reporter at the Prairie for two semesters before becoming the Assistant Editor.
 She loves reading, writing, eating cookies and watching movies, and enjoys the occasional game of hoops.

 Students In Free Enterprise (SIFE) of WTAMU are filling the Pedestrian Mall at WT with food, clothes and more in their second annual Fill the Field charity event on March 27 from 10 a.m. to 6 p.m.
 “Last year we did a Fill the Field at the Buffalo Sports complex and it’s pretty much what […]